MASSHUU12/sat-recruiting-task/README.md

     - [Parameters](#parameters-1)
     - [Response messages](#response-messages-1)

-# Technologies used

-- Rust ^1.63.0

 # Development setup

 > Make sure you have Rust installed.

 Copy the `.env.example` file and rename it to `.env`, and run:

-> In the .env file you can customize the port on which the server will run.
+> In the .env file you can customize the port and IP address on which the server will run.

 ```sh
 > cargo run
 ```

-Env file is only useful if you don't use Docker, steps for running program in Docker can be found [here](#running-in-docker).
+Env file is only useful if you don't use Docker, steps for running program in Docker can be found [below](#running-in-docker).

 ## Running in Docker

 > Make sure that Docker is running in the background.

-> For some reason the host does not have access to the container, it is possible that this is a bug only with me, so I leave this information in the documentation.
+> For some reason the host does not have access to the container, it is possible that this is a bug only with me, so I leave this section in the documentation.

 To create a new container use (this may take a while, because Docker has to download all the necessary things and compile the program):